 I first came across Chef Valli Little’s work when I discovered delicious. magazine, soon after it launched, back in 2001.
 I immediately fell in love with this beautiful new food magazine, that contained accessible recipes for the home cook, which was something lacking in the Australian food magazine market at the time.

-Since then delicious. has become one of Australia’s moved beloved food magazines, which is in no small part to Valli’s work, as she’s been food director since 2001.
+Since then delicious. has become one of Australia’s moved beloved food magazines, which is in no small part to Valli Little’s work, as she’s been the food director since 2001.
 In addition, Valli creates up to 60 recipes every month for the magazine.

-Clearly passionate about food, Valli is also the author of several cookbooks under the delicious. banner including Home Cooking, Simply the Best, More Please, Quick Smart Cook, Faking It, Love to Cook, Love to Eat and her latest, Feel Good Food.
+Clearly passionate about food, Valli is also the author of several cookbooks under the delicious. banner including Home Cooking, Simply the Best, More Please, Quick Smart Cook, Faking It, Love to Cook, Love to Eat and my personal favorite: Delicious.
+Love to Cook.

-Feel Good Food might be Valli’s most gorgeous book yet, packed with 180 recipes all aimed at eating well everyday, with approachable and accessible recipes without hard to find ingredients.
-Each recipe is complemented with stunning photography from Jeremy Simons and the gorgeous work of food stylist David Morgan.
-The video below gives you an idea of the gorgeous recipes you’ll find in Feel Good Food.
+Love to Cook is packed with 140 of Valli Little’s recipes all aimed at eating well everyday, with approachable and accessible recipes without hard to find ingredients.
+Each recipe is complemented with stunning photography and food styling.

 Valli was kind enough to spare a few moments and share a little about her passion for food, her philosophy and a little kitchen wisdom.